Academic dress in the United States: 19th century

 After the American Civil War, academic dress was generally only worn at ceremonies or when representing the institution, although in some instances the practice has persisted, such as at Sewanee, where members of one student society continue to wear the gown to class.

 Although universities that adopted academic dress assigned specific meanings to them, there was no consistency among the various sets of rules.
 For example, when the University of Pennsylvania adopted its academic dress statute in April 1887 it abolished hoods.
 Instead, it assigned eight faculty colors that were shown on the gowns’ yokes.

 Columbia adopted an academic dress statute in December of that year.
 It included the first known American inclusion of the three velvet stripes on the sleeves.
 Both doctors and masters wore black gowns with sleeve stripes and facing; for masters the velvet was always black, and for doctors the velvet was always purple.
 Columbia also approved a scarlet gown for doctors’ use on “festal” occasions.
 Earlier, three stripes adorned the sleeve of a gown depicted in an invitation to Class Day ceremonies at Columbia in 1865.

 When New York University adopted its own academic dress in 1891, like Columbia it added the three sleeve stripes but permitted them to be worn in the university’s faculty colors.
-It also adopted the Edinburgh shape in the ([s4] in the Groves classification system) for its hoods.
+It also adopted the Edinburgh shape ([s4] in the Groves classification system) for its hoods.
 Although NYU gave up this shape when the Code was adopted, Harvard adopted it for all its graduates in 1902.

 Also starting in 1891, Princeton graduates wore a black gown with an orange stripe between the shoulders, making it perhaps the first American gown in a university’s corporate colors.

 These weren't the only pre-Code gowns in America that departed from black.
 Hampden-Sydney started using gray gowns in 1893, and the University of the South approved gowns for its higher degrees in the same shapes and colors of Oxford.
 However, since the university at the time conferred only honorary master’s and doctoral degrees, it's unknown if anyone ever wore the Oxford-style gowns.